visualapproach/Volvo-melbus/README.md

 Just because I could, I added a couple of RGB LEDs to the foot dwell light armatures.
 It is controlled by pressing the CD buttons on the HU.
 I can turn on or off driver's/passengers side individually by pressing CD 1 / 2.
 And CD3, 4 and 5 toggles the RED, GREEN and BLUE LEDs (Possible colors is red, green, blue, cyan, magenta, yellow and white).
 I drilled a 5 mm hole just below the lightbulb connector and pressfitted the LED.
 I think it turned out pretty nice!
 ![Image](/melbus_LEDs.jpg)

-If anybody knows anything about the communication between HU and SAT radio, I'd appreciate some help!